 FILL an egg white “bottom” with yolk mixture.
 Gently top with the”hat” and garnish with olive and carrot to create eyes, nose and feet.
 Continue until all six chicks have been created.

 1.5 lbs creamer potatoes (baby potatoes), halved

 4 slices prosciutto, cooked until crispy and crumbled

 4 hard boiled eggs, chopped

-3/4 cup chopped dill pickles, about 2 large (be sure to check your label for Whole30-compliant pickles)
+3/4 cup chopped dill pickles, about 2 large (be sure to check your label for Whole30-compatible pickles)

 1/4 cup fresh dill

-1 heaping teaspoon compliant dijon mustard (Whole30-compliant mustard can be difficult to find.
+1 heaping teaspoon compatible dijon mustard (Whole30-compatible mustard can be difficult to find.
 Regular mustard or ground mustard is an adequate substitution.)

 COMBINE the mayo, dijon mustard, and brine.
 Set aside.

 BOIL potatoes until fork tender, or about 20 minutes.
 Drain and transfer to large salad bowl.
 Add eggs and pickles and fold in salad dressing.
 Cover and let chill in the refrigerator for 1 hour.